Xomega-Net/Xomega.Docs/docs/tutorial/3-details/7-related-fields.md

 # 3.7 Fields from related objects

-In this step we will demonstrate how to show fields from related objects on a details screen using techniques that we've learned so far.
+In this step, we will demonstrate how to show fields from related objects on a details screen using techniques that we've learned so far.

 ## Overview of updates

-The customer related fields, highlighted in yellow on the *Sales Order* details screen below, are just the internal IDs of the related customer and address objects that are stored on the `sales order` object, and were added to our screen by default.
+The customer-related fields, highlighted in yellow on the *Sales Order* details screen below, are just the internal IDs of the related customer and address objects that are stored on the `sales order` object, and were added to our screen by default.

 ![Customer TODO](img7/customer-todo.png)

-What we need to do is to move them into a child panel *Customer*, and display the relevant customer fields instead of the IDs.
-In the next step, we will also show how to enable selection of a customer ID using a lookup form.
+What we need to do is to move them into a child panel *Customer*, and display the relevant customer's fields instead of the IDs.
+In the next step, we will also show how to enable the selection of a customer ID using a lookup form.

-## Grouping into Customer tab
+## Grouping into the Customer tab

-Let's make the necessary model updates, in order to group the customer fields into a separate tab.
+Let's make the necessary model updates, to group the customer fields into a separate tab.

 ### Defining child data object